ayunami2000/SongPlayer-1.17/README.md

 A Fabric mod for Minecraft that plays noteblocks by hhhzzzsss, ported to 1.17 by ayunami2000

 # What to download
-In the build/lib folder there's four jar files.
+In the build/lib folder there's five jar files.
 The mod is the file called epic-songplayer-no-virus-pujav-2014.jar

 # Adding songs
 You can put midis in the .minecraft/songs folder